 Vertebral Body Tethering: Overview, Advantages, & Eligibility Criteria

-Used in the treatment of thoracic or thoracolumbar scoliosis, vertebral body tethering is at the pinnacle of state-of-the-art treatments for adolescent and adult scoliosis.
-This innovative technique was developed over a decade ago and has proven effective for many patients who were dealing with the debilitating consequences of scoliosis.
+Used in the treatment of thoracic scoliosis, vertebral body tethering is at the forefront of treatments for adolescent scoliosis.
+Developed over a decade ago, this innovative technique has enabled many patients with severe scoliosis to achieve lasting relief.

-During vertebral body tethering, a qualified surgeon will make the smallest incision possible, accessing the scoliotic curve from the convex, or outward bending side of the curve.
-A scope with magnification may be used to aid in visibility during this procedure.
-With clear access to the affected vertebrae, titanium screws are implanted into the convex side of each vertebrae.
+During vertebral body tethering, a qualified surgeon will make the smallest incision possible in your back.
+Your surgeon will then access the abnormal curve from the convex, or outward bending side of your spine.
+In addition, your doctor may use a scope with magnification to aid with visibility during this procedure.
+With clear access to the affected vertebrae, your physician will implant titanium screws into the convex side of each vertebrae.
 These screws are coated in hydroxyapatite, the same substance from which bones are made.
 This substance aids the vertebrae in growing in and around these screws.
-Following a visual inspection and X-ray imaging of the spine, the correct placement of the screws is verified.
+Following a visual inspection and X-ray imaging of the spine, your doctor will verify correct placement of the screws.

 Advantages of Vertebral Body Tethering